VSpaceCode/vspacecode.github.io/docs/conventions.md

 ## Common Major Mode Key Bindings

-The following formatting bindings should be offered in all major modes, i.e. `<spc> m`:
+The following formatting bindings should be offered in all major modes that uses language server protocol.

 ### Formatting